 The inner portion of the approach surface drawings display the existing and future approach surface configurations and their interaction with airport and off-airport environs.
 The extended runway centerline ground profiles and the critical point profiles are shown for terrain clearance purposes.
-Notable objects of height are identified in both the plan and profile views in each plan and are tabulated with object height and penetration information as well as future mitigation efforts if required.
+Notable objects of height are identified in both the plan and profile views in each plan and are tabulated with object height and penetration information as well as future mitigation efforts, if required.
 These drawings are supplemental to the Part 77 Airspace Surface drawings.

-The plan and profile views for each runway end beginning 200 feet prior to a runway, except for the grass strip with begin at the end of the runway.
+The plan and profile views for each runway end either begin at the runway threshold, end or 200 feet prior to a runway.